Recruitment now open for 2022 BFT-ROP purse season

 Availability: Candidates must be available between the following dates:

-- A five day training course between May 3rd May 14th 2021.
+- A five day training course between May 2nd and May 13th 2022.
 Exact dates are yet to be confirmed.

 Still Interested in this post?
 Here is how you can get involved: